Nevada Labor Laws Guide

 Exceptions and additions in Nevada OSHA

-Here’s the list of exceptions, which are not regulated by the state plan:
+Here’s the list of exceptions, which aren’t regulated by the Nevada State Plan:

 Unscheduled inspections can result from: